kirkeby/ibofobi.dk/pelican/content/code/2013-03-23-ubuntu-vs-sitecustomize.md

 is *not* what `sitecustomize` is for, `sitecustomize` is for "performing arbitrary site-specific customizations".

-So, puppet to the resuce:
+This is pretty annoying, when you want to use `sitecustomize` for its intended purpose, so puppet to the rescue:

     :::puppet
     file { ['/usr/lib/python2.7/sitecustomize.py',